Paouky/paouky-docs/docs/about-grin/transactions.md

 ![tx-flow](../assets/images/tx-flow.png){ width=650 }

+The **slate** is a sheet of incomplete transaction data.
+Wallets transfer it back and forth until the full signature is complete.

+In more detail, the process goes as follows:

 1. An address, often referred to as a *Slatepack Address*, is provided by the receiver. </br> It is important to note; This slatepack address is only used to support peer-to-peer interaction, and is *completely different* from the familiar on-chain address, as it's not part of the ledger. </br> It is in fact an `ed25199` public key which serves a double role:
     * A Tor hidden service address.
     * Key to encrypt the data communicated between the sender and receiver.

-1. Sender begins building the transaction *slate* (a sheet of incomplete transaction data), encrypts it with the receiver's address (a public key), and passes it over.
+1. Sender begins building the transaction slate, encrypts it with the receiver's address (a public key), and passes it over.
-1. Receiver adds to the slate his own data and signature, and delivers it back.
+1. Receiver adds to the slate his own data and partial signature, and delivers it back.
-1. Sender finalizes the transaction by adding the final data and his own signature to the slate, thus completing the transaction building process.
+1. Sender finalizes the transaction by adding the final data and his own part partial signature to the slate, thus completing the transaction building process.
 He can then post it to the chain.

 !!! note ""
     One nice side-effect of interactive transactions is that coins can't accidentally be sent into the "void" (a public key/address which nobody controls).